Marketing Trend #1: Tech offers new opportunities

 It’s easy, although time-consuming, to reach out to influencers.
 You can identify influencers on Twitter, for instance, by searching for folks who share using hashtags related to your industry.
 On Facebook, you can market directly to influencers using targeted ads.

 Remember that influencer outreach is based on tit-for-tat so never expect an influencer to help you without offering something to them.
 And, your offer doesn’t have to be tangible, although I’ve seen effective marketing by offering a free t-shirt or another small token to influencers.

 It’s important to realize that influencers vary across market niches.
 Hence, someone who’s influential in automobiles might have little or no influence in the clothing market.

 We’re starting to see more sophisticated marketing using influencers as spokespeople in traditional advertising.

 Marketing trend #5: Think beyond the ad

-While a new study from Adobe shows that consumers like traditional media over digital media, the fact is they don’t like any kind of advertising, especially millennials hate advertising.
+While a new study from Adobe shows that consumers like traditional media over digital media, the fact is they don’t like any kind of advertising, especially millennials who hate advertising.
 And, the reason they prefer traditional advertising is that it tells a story — it’s more entertaining.
-Given the choice, consumers skip ads (such as using Tivo), ignore them, or block them (see iPhone’s new ad blocking tool).
+Given the choice, consumers skip ads (such as using Tivo), ignore them, or block them (see iPhone’s new ad-blocking tool).
 So, as you plan your media buy for the remainder of the year, think of another way to market instead of advertising.
 Here are some examples: